Minnesota

 Nonprofit corporations and postsecondary institutions regulated by the Office of Higher Education are not required to comply until July 31, 2029.

 The small business exemption has a significant limitation.
-Under Section 325M.17, even small businesses that are otherwise exempt from the MCDPA cannot sell a consumer's sensitive data without first obtaining the consumer's consent.
+Under Section 325M.17, even small businesses otherwise exempt from the MCDPA cannot sell a consumer's sensitive data without first obtaining the consumer's consent.
 Violations of this requirement carry the same penalties as other MCDPA violations.

 Consumer Rights Under the MCDPA